Arelle/ixbrl-viewer/README.md

   2. A relative url to the downloaded ixviewer.js from github
   3. A relative url to the locally built ixviewer.js

+* Due to browser security restrictions, the resulting viewer cannot be loaded directly from `file:` URLs; it must be served by a web server.

 ### Using build-viewer.py

 As an alternative to the standard Arelle command line, the